-Connoisseurs of food all over the world have had a special corner for Hyderabadi and Mughlai food.
-In Hyderabad’s 400 year history the Hyderabadi cuisine has, like its culture, stood high and unmatched by any other place in the Indian subcontinent.
-In fact, Hyderabad is known for the spectacular way its aristocracy entertained.
-The erstwhile rulers of Hyderabad were connoisseurs of food and insisted that their cooks lay out elaborate ten-course meals on a daily basis.
+Connoisseurs of tasty and quality food all over the world have had a special corner for Hyderabadi and Mughlai food.
+In Hyderabad’s 400 year history the Hyderabadi specialty food cuisine / Hyderabadi Ethnic food has, like its culture, stood high and unmatched by any other place in the Indian subcontinent for its zaiqa.
+In fact, Hyderabad is known for the spectacular way its aristocracy entertained the pure, quality and tasty food.
+The erstwhile rulers of Hyderabad were connoisseurs of mazedar pakwan and insisted that their cooks lay out elaborate ten-course meals on a daily basis.
 The Hyderabadis do have rather unusual ways of seasoning their food.
-Hyderabadi cuisine is a distinct dialogue in food, based on the traditional method of combining the sour and the sweet, the hot and the salty.
-Hyderabad has taken the highly developed and refined Mughal cuisine of the North and imbibed it with the zesty sauces and spices of the South to create a vast and seductive repertoire quite its own.
+Hyderabadi cuisine / Hyderabadi dishes is a distinct dialogue in food, based on the traditional method of combining the sour and the sweet, the spicy, the hot and the salty.
+Hyderabad has taken the highly developed and refined Mughlai cuisine of the North and imbibed it with the zesty sauces and spices of the South to create a vast and seductive repertoire quite its own.
 Hyderabadi food, as it has come to be known, like the city’s culture, heritage and language, is a mélange of several influences–Hindu, Muslim, North, South, Indian and foreign.

 As they say here, food is best created with fursat and mohabbat–with time and love.
-Being devoted to Hyderabad means being devoted to food.
-Here, food is not just something to fill the stomach; it is the very essence of life.
+Being devoted to Hyderabad means being devoted to best food.
+Here, food is not just something to fill the stomach, it is the very essence of quality life.
 The quintessential Hyderabadi is known for his nawabi lifestyle – a gracious but rather laid-back way of life.
-But when it comes to food, the Hyderabadis won’t tolerate any laziness and have very exacting standards.
+But when it comes to food, the Hyderabadis won’t tolerate any laziness and have exacting standards.